 You may also be reminded about trauma by the type of work you do...day, after day, exposed to the suffering of others.
 That's known as vicarious, or secondary trauma.

 With time and good self-care, the stress you feel usually gets better, but if it doesn't...that's where I, your therapist, come in.

 So, what's the best way to treat traumatic stress?
-Cognitive Behavioral Therapy (CBT), which may include Prolonged Exposure (PE), Cognitive Processing Therapy (CPT) can help you get better by helping you learn to manage, discomfort, fear, anxiety or anger and live your better life.
+Cognitive Behavioral Therapy (CBT) methods can help you get better by helping you learn to manage, discomfort, fear, anxiety or anger and live your better life.

-For children and adolescents, TF-CBT therapy involves sessions with both the child and parent or caregiver, to help manage the effects of trauma on development and the behaviors that result.
+For children and adolescents, trauma-focused DBT (TF-CBT) therapy involves sessions with both the child and parent or caregiver, to help manage the effects of trauma on development and the behaviors that result.

 Article: What are the best therapies for post-traumatic stress?

 Misty Pilgrim MEd LMSW LPCC Licensed Mental Health THerapist